7 & 8 May 2025 | Jaarbeurs Utrecht | Hall 9

 Key projects include such completed buildings as the Glass Farm in Schijndel, The Crystal Houses in Amsterdam and the Balancing Barn in Suffolk, England.
 Other defining works consist of the winning design for the Urban Hybrid in Emmen, the Coral Tower in Sydney and the Theater aan de Parade in Den Bosch.
 He is currently responsible for the development and construction of Valley, a 75,000m2 mixed-use building in Amsterdam which boasts three residential, green-covered towers and a publicly accessible, vertical park

-Paul Rouven-Denz
+Speaker 3: Paul Rouven-Denz

 At Priedemann Facade Experts, Paul-Rouven Denz set up the research and development department from 2014 with a focus on new facade technologies, materials, systems and planning processes.
 Since January 2022, Denz has been Head of Projects and authorized signatory for the overall operational business of Priedemann Fassadenberatung GmbH and Facade-Lab GmbH, including R&D.